WardBrian/scikit-stan/docsrc/internal_api.rst

-.. py:currentmodule:: sk_stan_regression
+.. py:currentmodule:: scikit_stan

 Internal API Reference
 ======================

 Here is a documentation of methods internal to the package, which are subject to considerable change between releases.
 No promises of backwards compatibility are made with these methods.

 The package consists of a single general class for estimators, which is modelled after sk-learn's Estimator class.

 *******
 Classes
 *******

 CoreEstimator
 --------------

-.. autoclass:: sk_stan_regression.modelcore.CoreEstimator
+.. autoclass:: scikit_stan.modelcore.CoreEstimator
     :members:

 ******************
 Validation Methods
 ******************

-.. currentmodule:: sk_stan_regression.utils.validation
+.. currentmodule:: scikit_stan.utils.validation

 Validating Family-Link Choice
 -----------------------------

 .. autofunction:: validate_family

 Note that the package has a consistent internal numbering scheme for families and links alike.
 Specifically, since Stan does not support strings, families, links, and priors have internal numeric representations.

 Families are mapped as follows:
     * "gaussian": 0,
     * "gamma": 1,
     * "inverse-gaussian": 2,